 (d) Determination.
 If no petition is filed within the designated period, the nominations shall be closed and the nominated candidate shall be ratified through a vote at the next general membership meeting.
 If a legal petition shall present additional candidates, the names of all candidates shall be arranged on a ballot in alphabetical order.
 Instructions will be to vote for the number of candidates equal to the number of seats that are open.
-The President shall mail this ballot to all active members at least 10 days before the regular Board of Trustee meeting.
+The Executive Director shall mail this ballot to all active members at least 10 days before the regular Board of Trustee meeting.
 The ballots shall be marked in accordance with instructions printed on the ballot and returned to the chamber office within ten days.
 The Board of Trustees shall at its regular board meeting declare the candidates with the greatest number of votes elected.

 (e) Judges.
 During petitioning, the Chair shall appoint, subject to the approval of the Board of Trustees, at least three (3), but not more than five (5), judges who are not members of the Board of Trustees or candidates for election.
 One will be designated chair.
 Such judges shall have complete supervision of the election, including the auditing of the ballots.
 They shall report the results of the election to the Board of Trustees.